CS-SI/eodag/docs/getting_started_guide/register.rst

 .. note::

-    EOS free trial account is limited to 1000 requests.
+    EOS free trial account is limited to 1000 requests, see also their `subscription plans <https://doc.eos.com/subscription/>`__.

 ``cop_ads``
 ^^^^^^^^^^^